puffscoin/ens/README.md

     $ npm test

 ## ENSRegistry.sol
-Implementation of the ENS Registry, the central contract used to look up resolvers and owners for domains.
+Implementation of the PUFFScoin-ENS Registry, the central contract used to look up resolvers and owners for domains.

 ## FIFSRegistrar.sol
 Implementation of a simple first-in-first-served registrar, which issues (sub-)domains to the first account to request them.